sk-code-01/mcp-clickhouse-server/README.md

 ```

 3. Locate the command entry for `uv` and replace it with the absolute path to the `uv` executable.
 This ensures that the correct version of `uv` is used when starting the server.
+On a mac, you can find this path using `which uv`.

 4. Restart Claude Desktop to apply the changes.